Unified Workspace

 Developer Experience

-Familiar APIs, Zero Configuration
+Familiar APIs.
+Zero Configuration.

-Python in CodeRunner
+Python in Code Runner

-with open('/input/data.csv') as f:
+with open('/workspace/input/data.csv') as f:

 data = f.read()